 Also, take a look at our blog on Ethical Hacking tutorial to learn more about this domain!

 According to Glassdoor, entry-level ethical hackers in the United States typically earn US$69,100 per year.
-With expertise and depending on the companies that they work for, their salary might reach US$102,000 per year.
+With expertise and depending on the companies that they work for, an ethical hacker’s salary might reach US$102,000 per year.

 According to PayScale, the average income of a certified ethical hacker (CEH) in India is around INR 490,900 per year, with the potential to rise to INR 3,000,000 per year.

 Skills Required for Ethical Hacking

 As a Certified Ethical Hacker, you must understand a variety of ideas in addition to the skills required in this field.
 Below-mentioned is skills that you will need to master: